oschwengers/tadrep/README.md

 ### Input

 TaDReP accepts bacterial draft genome assemblies in (zipped) fasta format.
-Complete reference plasmid sequences are either extracted from (semi-)closed genomes or plasmid sequence collections of plasmid sequences (Fasta), or created from public plasmid databases (RefSeq / PLSDB).
-For information how to extract plasmid sequences, please read the [extract](#extract) section below.
+Complete reference plasmid sequences are either extracted from (semi-)closed genomes or plasmid sequence collections, or created from public plasmid databases (RefSeq / PLSDB).
+For further information how to extract plasmid sequences, please read the [extract](#extract) section below.

 ### Output

 For each draft genome TaDReP writes a TSV summary file providing all detected reference plasmids and aligned genome contigs.
 For each reference plasmid that was detected in a draft assembly, ordered and rearranged contigs are exported as `N`-merged scaffolds, as well as mere contigs.
-Furthermore, for each reconstructed plasmid, the reference plasmid backbone and all contig alignments are visualized in a `PDF` figure.
+Furthermore, for each reconstructed plasmid, the reference plasmid backbone and all contig alignments are visualized (PDF).

 - `<genome>-summary.tsv`: detailed per contig alignment summary
 - `<genome>-<plasmid>-contigs.fna`: ordered and rearranged contigs of the reconstructed plasmid